-WWL 2022 Persecution Pattern for Iraq
+WWL 2023 Persecution Pattern for Iraq

-The WWL 2022 Persecution pattern for Iraq shows:
+The WWL 2023 Persecution pattern for Iraq shows:

-- The average pressure on Christians in Iraq continues to score at an extreme level (14.3 points), almost the same (0.1 point increase) as in the WWL 2021 reporting period.
+- The average pressure on Christians in Iraq continues to score at an extreme level (14.3 points), the same as in the WWL 2022 reporting period.
 Extreme levels of pressure are recorded in every sphere of life, which is typical for a situation in which there are many different persecution engines operating. - Pressure from Islamic oppression affects all five spheres of life especially for converts.
 Clan oppression (blended with Islamic oppression) is most prevalent in the Family and Private spheres of life.
 Organized corruption and crime is mostly reflected in the Community and National spheres of life.
-Christian denominational protectionism particularly affects the Church, Family and Private spheres of life. - The level of violence against Christians decreased from extremely high (11.5 points) in WWL 2021 to the very high level 0f 6.9 points in WWL 2022, a decrease of 4.6 points.
-The decrease is mainly explained by fewer high-scoring incidents occurring such as Christians being killed, churches closed/attacked and Christians being arrested.
-However, there were more reports than last year of violent incidents involving fewer points, such as Christians being forcibly married and attacks/confiscation of Christian shops or businesses (including agricultural land).
+Christian denominational protectionism particularly affects the Church, Family and Private spheres of life. - The level of violence against Christians decreased from very high (6.9 points) in WWL 2022 to the high level of 4.6 points in WWL 2023, a decrease of 2.3 points.
+The decrease is mainly explained by fewer high-scoring incidents occurring such as churches closed/attacked.
+However, just as in WWL 2022, a Christian was killed for faith-related reasons.